dascritch/cpu-audio/INSTALL.md

 `--cpu-playing-color`       | Color while playing                               | `#fff` `--cpu-popup-background`    | Background for the time pointer                   | `#aaa` `--cpu-popup-color`         | Text color for the time pointer                   | `#333`

+Some color/background values are not recommended, as `currentColor` and `transparent`.

 Using classes on host page